Transactions create liabilities, transformations create massive, impactful, profitable scaling companies

 And that’s what this game is.
 The game is about being very conscious and aware of the journey or potential journey that our customers are taking on the receiving end of every single thing that we do in our business.
 And I can tell you with certainty.
 That if you understand this and you have the compassion and the empathy to really get enrolled into what it’s like to be on the other side of your business, that you will have an unlimited runway for ethically scaling your company.
 Ethically scaling your impact and acquiring as many customers as you could ever dream of acquiring by simply taking the time to understand this, to get connected to this, and to serve from this place.

-If you want to have a chance to scale your company and do it the right way without chasing your butt down the hole because you start losing.
-Customers cause you can’t acquire anymore.
-And all the ones on the backend, their bridges were burnt and they’ll not give you any more money.
-And now all of a sudden your bottom line chases your top line because there was no journey designed and there was a whole lot of transactions on the front end.
+If you want to have a chance to scale your company and do it the right way without chasing your butt down the hole because you start losing customers cause you can’t acquire anymore.
+And all the ones on the back end, their bridges were burnt and they’ll not give you any more money.
+And now all of a sudden your bottom line chases your top line because there was no journey designed and there were a whole lot of transactions on the front end.